 Historically, this practice was used as a signal which was sent to the villagers hiding in the mountains from the bandit’s attack that it was now safe to return to their houses.
-Nowadays, it’s the second biggest New Year’s Eve celebration in the world and named as one of the festivals to attend before you die.
+Nowadays, it’s the second biggest New Year’s Eve celebration in the world and is named one of the festivals to attend before you die.

 Pingxi festival is named as one of the festivals to attend before you die

 The Pingxi Sky Lantern Festival takes part in three days held at three different places.
 Thousands of free lanterns are provided to visitors to participate in the festival.
 The lantern has 4 or 5 sides where you can write on any wishes that you are looking for in the New Year.
 While you can see thousands of lanterns flying up at a time in Yi Peng Festival by every participant, lanterns in Pingxi Festival are released in 3 sessions in the main stage areas.
 There are music and other performances between each session while the next wave of lanterns is prepared to take off to fly gracefully in the sky.
-If you start early, you will have enough time to check out the Old Shifen Street first.
-Here, you can join thousands of people there, buy a big lantern, write your wishes, set it free, and wait for the blessing coming back to you.
+If you start early, you will have enough time to check out Old Shifen Street first.
+Here, you can join thousands of people there, buy a big lantern, write your wishes, set it free, and wait for the blessing to come back to you.

 Jingtong Elementary School - Pingxi Junior High School - Shifen Sky Lantern Square - Old Shifen Street

-Vesak, also known as Buddha Day, is a big holiday of Buddhists in Sri Lanka as well as in other parts of the world, especially in Asia.
+Vesak, also known as Buddha Day, is a big holiday for Buddhists in Sri Lanka as well as in other parts of the world, especially in Asia.
 The festival commemorates the Birth, the Enlightenment, and the Passing Away of Gautama Buddha.
 This is the time of compassion and kindness where Buddhists make efforts to bring happiness to unlucky people and try to live according to the teaching of Buddha.
 This is also a time to great joy and happiness.
-People decorate their house, illuminate temples, and float lanterns to wish for a good fortune.
+People decorate their houses, illuminate temples, and float lanterns to wish for good fortune.

 There are many religious activities during Vesak in Sri Lanka.
-Buddhists worship, offer flowers, light lamps and burn incense in temples.
+Buddhists worship, offer flowers, light lamps, and burn incense in temples.
 People decorate their houses and hang traditional Vesak koodu (colorful lanterns) in front of their homes, along streets, and other public places.
-Toranas (electrically lit pandols) are set up every corner to illuminate the streets and Dansalas (free food stalls) offer free food and drinks to passerby.
+Toranas (electrically lit pandols) are set up every corner to illuminate the streets and Dansalas (free food stalls) offer free food and drinks to passersby.
 Mime and street theatre performances are easy to find throughout the cities.